idgafmood/mhk_template/readme.md

             notes: if 'original' is an array it will collapse it and ignores 'string' /

-        _.json2Object(string)  |  example: object:=_.json2Object("{""key"":""value""}")
-            string = json object string to convert to ahk object

-            notes: only works 1 level deep, will not allow objects/arrays inside values, this is meant to be used with the '_.urlLoad()' method
-        /

         _.filter(string,pattern*)  |  example: variable:=_.filter("some wacky string.","match\is)(wacky)","is)([(a)]+)?")
             string = string to apply regex statements to